whage/thesis/thesis.md

 [@pfpl-2016], [@cardelli-96], [@ranta2012]

 ## A short history of type systems
+The origins of type systems and type theory go back to the early 1900s.
+Type systems were first formalized as a means to avoid
+Russell's paradox [@wiki-russells].
+It was a mathematical framework at first, "a field of study in logic, mathematics, and philosophy" as Pierce [@tapl] puts it, with no connection to programming or computers.

+> During the twentieth century, types have become standard tools in logic, especially in proof theory [...]
+> and have permeated the language of philosophy and science.
+> [@tapl, p.
+1]

-The first type systems appeared in the 1950s, when the designers of the Fortran language wanted to make numerical computations more efficient by distinguishing between integer-valued arithmetic expressions and real-valued ones.
+The first type systems in programming language context appeared in the 1950s, when the designers of the Fortran (Backus) and Algol-60 (Naur et al.) languages wanted to make numerical computations more efficient by distinguishing between integer-valued arithmetic expressions and real-valued ones.
 This allowed the compiler to generate the appropriate machine instruction making the program more efficient.
 [@tapl], [@tt-oop]

+In the 1960s, the Curry-Howard correspondence was discovered by Haskell Curry and William Alvin Howard.
+It is the direct relationship between computer programs and mathematical proofs, the link between logic and computation.
+[@wiki-curry-howard]

+The Pascal programming language with "strong typing" was developed in the 1970s (Wirth), so was Martin Löf's Type Thery born and the ML family of languages created.

 > In the late 1950s and early 1960s, this classification was extended to structured data (arrays of records, etc.)
 > and higher-order functions.
 In the 1970s, a number of even richer concepts (parametric polymorphism,